GUIDE: What are the steps to choose an ERP for a service company?

 An ERP for professional services companies must centralize a maximum of functionalities to automate the tasks and to exploit the data as well as possible.
 It is necessary to check the capacities to manage the following functionalities:

-• Expense management and chargeback of billable expenses
+• Expense management and re-invoicing of billable expenses

 • Absence management with connection to HRIS software